mipsmonsta/rpi_i2c_oled/README.md

 IC2 OLED controller for Raspberry PI
 =======================

-Fixes by Mipsmonsta
+Fixes by Mipsmonsta (December 2023)
 =======================

 Bug fix: Fixed 'no textsize attribute for ImageDraw' - use textlength instead.

 Bug fix: Show load using top through correction of awk syntax.

 Bug fix: Added "Up: " prefix for cpu screen.

 Feature: Added Time Screen.

 Feature: Added CPU Temperature Screen.

+Feature: Added GPIO button freeze.

 Python library to enable 128x32 pixel OLED for Raspberry Pi (both 32 and 64bit).

-This repository has been broken out to work as a standalone service and will work on a standard Raspberry Pi running Raspian.
+This repository has been broken out to work as a standalone service and will work on a standard Raspberry Pi running Raspian or Ubuntu.

+Code was tested on a Ubuntu 23.10 using a raspberry pi.

 ## Some Teaser Screenshots.